-Airedale Hospital and Community Charity, the official NHS charity for Airedale NHS Foundation Trust, visited five local schools, which are all in the Trust’s catchment area, to deliver an act of kindness for World Book Day (Thursday 2 March).
+Airedale Hospital and Community Charity visited five local schools, which are all in the Trust’s catchment area, to deliver an act of kindness for World Book Day (Thursday 2 March).

 They visited All Saints Primary School (Ilkley), Bradleys Both CP School, East Morton Primary School, Stanbury Village School, and St Michaels and All Angels Primary School (Foulridge).